bittner/django-apptemplates/README.rst

         'django.template.loaders.app_directories.Loader',
     )

-How To Use In Templates
+How to Use in Templates
 -----------------------

 Template usage example (extend and override Django admin base template):